 Water Fund: This fund was established to account for the user charges and operating expenses of providing water services to Township residents.
-It includes the activity of the South Whitehall Township Authority, a blended component unit of the Township, as well as the Township water fund, used to hold the net pension liability.
+It includes the activity of the South Whitehall Township Authority, a blended component unit of the Township, as well as the Township water fund, used to hold the net pension liability and long-term debt activity.